SumangalaRao/mandelbrotset/README.md

 # mandelbrotset
-mandelbrot set implementation in python using pillow,numpy
+mandelbrot set implementation in python using pillow,numpy in python